ahmed2704/game-verse/README.md

 ## Overview
 **GameVerse** is a web application that allows users to explore a wide variety of games, view detailed information about each game, and interact with the platform by liking games and adding them to their personal liked list.
 Users can also write reviews on specific games and manage their liked games list.
 The application is built using the MERN stack (MongoDB, Express, React, Node.js) and integrates with the RAWG.io API to fetch game data.

+You can access the deployed application here: [GameVerse on Heroku](https://game--verse-e51913efbf43.herokuapp.com/)

 ## Features
 - Browse games from the RAWG.io API
 - View detailed information about each game